 Our foremost priority is the continued effort to establish a legal framework for the European inland waterways sector.
 Some progress has been made with the newly implemented Working Time Directive and the adopted Directive on recognising professional qualifications.
 However, two more major building blocks are needed to make inland waterways socially and ecologically sustainable: a harmonised European manning regulation and digital controlling capacity.

 Alongside a clear European framework for the sector, workers in inland waterways also need harmonised social security coordination.
 Boats can cross several European countries in just a few days, with crew on various contracts.
 This makes social security complex, and many workers miss out on the protection they deserve.
-For the ETF Inland Waterways Section the principle of one social security regime for all workers on the same vessel is sacred.
-Fair Transport in European inland waterways transport will only become reality if the last remaining loopholes are closed.
+For the ETF Inland Waterways Section, the principle of one social security regime for all workers on the same vessel is sacred.
+Fair Transport in European inland waterways transport will only become a reality if the remaining loopholes are closed.

-We place a lot of emphasis on strengthening our affiliate unions by organising annual seminars that bring together union officials and the front line membership.
+We place a lot of emphasis on strengthening our affiliate unions by organising annual seminars that bring together union officials and the front-line membership.
 We carry out joint campaigns with our affiliates, such as the long-standing River Cruise campaign.
-We will push on with this campaign to organise workers in the river cruise sector, since the industry avoids meaningful dialogue and we see no improvement in the often shocking conditions for workers aboard Europe’s river cruise ships.
+We will push on with this campaign to organise workers in the river cruise sector since the industry avoids meaningful dialogue, and we see no improvement in the often shocking conditions for workers aboard Europe’s river cruise ships.

-ETF position on Inland Waterways Transport’s role in the green transition
+ETF’s position on Inland Waterways Transport’s role in the green transition